henry88lay/salesforce-dx-champions/README.md

 ## Instructions
-1. Create a text file called `YOUR_NAME.txt` and copy and paste the test below and edited the  and raise a pull request;
+1. Create a text file called `YOUR_NAME.txt` and copy and paste the dot point text below and edited the  and raise a pull request;
   - Name: FILL_OUT_MY_NAME
   - Hobbie: ADD_ONE_HOBBY_I_ENJOY
   - Favourite Dish: ADD_ONE_FOOD_DISH_YOU_ENJOY